mgomm/CS506-SpikeExercise/README.md

 Added a bottom tab navigator for each of the pages.
 They are only blank pages for now, but will have more hopefully later.
 Working on changing password and username.

 **02/20/2020**
 Finished up profile page, user can change name, email, and password.
-Began looking at how to add data to database and retrieve the list of that data to display.
+Began looking at how to add data to firebase and retrieve a list of that data to display.
+Began implementing an add line to create lists in firebase database.

 **02/21/2020**
+Set up firebase collections in database.
+Was able to add classes, goals, and other facts.
+Tried fixing the automatic update, but ran into more problems.
+Finally found the problem, with automatically updating the table.
+Began working on the user's bio, but probably won't have enough time to finish.

 ### Conclusion

 I have always wanted to start learning new languages and libraries especially ones for mobile development, but never got the motivation to do so until now.
 I have never used react native, node.js, firebase, or expo before so everything was brand new to me.
 Not only did I have to learn all of that, but since we kept switching technology stacks, I also learned a little bit of Flask and Django for python.
 Anyway, to start I began setting up extensions for react native and in VS Code.
 While researching, I found a lot of people recommending expo to start which is basically a starter kit for creating a react native project.
 Using what expo gave me and following a youtube video, I was able to create a basic login, sign up, loading, and home screen.
 From there I just began following the technique and patterns I've learned so far to creat the All About Me app.
+Unfortunately I was unable to fully get the bio on the homescreen done.
 Overall, I thought this was a super fun project that can be used a base for many other projects including the MadDealz project we will be making in class.

 ### Resources Used: